 Use the minimum of skincare products that work

 I don’t want to overwhelm my weak skin with a bunch of various products.
 Currently, I’m moisturizing my skin and supporting it with only 4 daily products (excluding cleansing).
 In the morning I use The Ordinary Niacinamide + Zinc, Hyaluronic Acid, and Ce RaVe Moisturizing Cream.
 At night, I use retinol, and the same moisturizer a few minutes later.
+I also find very good the products of Kate Somerville, take a read here for the review.

 I believe taking vitamins and supplements is crucial for our current lifestyles.
 I take several different vitamins and supplements, often switching them around and taking in different months, as I don’t like taking a bunch of supplements at the same time.